digst/OIOIDWS.Net/readme.txt

 - Host file must be updated with "127.0.0.1 Digst.OioIdws.Wsp" in order for examples and integration tests to work.

+- The external IP address must be white listed at NETS in order to be able to make revocation check of the test OCES certificates.

 In order to run the examples with production certificates ... the following prerequisites must be in place:
 - The public certificate of the STS must be acquired.
 This certificate must be distributed out-of-band to both WSC and WSP.
 WSC in order to trust responses from STS and WSP in order to trust tokens from STS.